 - Double-sided incentives drive 2-3x more sharing.
 When both the referrer and the referred prospect benefit, sharing feels like a favor — not a sales pitch.
 Make both sides of the reward meaningful.

 - Referrals are the second rung of a multi-channel strategy.
-Start with affiliates to prove the model, then activate referrals to leverage your customer base, and expand into creators and co-marketing as you scale.
+Start with affiliates to prove the model, then activate referrals to leverage your client base, and expand into creators and co-marketing as you scale.